Pasta al Pomodoro Recipe

 - 4 basil leaves

-- Fill a medium large pot with water, add salt.
+Fill a medium large pot with water, add salt.
+Should taste like the sea.
 Bring to a boil.

-- Heat a medium-large frying pan on medium heat and add 2 tbsp olive oil, garlic, and (optional) Calabrian chili pepper.
-Cook for 2-3 minutes, until garlic has ‘scented’ oil and develops a warm buttery yellow color.
-Tip: Tilt the pan down to ‘boil’ the garlic and oil over direct heat.
-If your oil smokes or garlic starts to burn turn heat to medium low or low.
-Everyones cooktop is different, practice makes perfect.
+Heat a medium-large frying pan on medium heat and add olive oil, garlic, and pepper.
+Cook for 1-2 minutes, until the garlic has 'scented' the oil and the garlic develops a warm buttery yellow color.

-- Add pasta to water, stirring every 2 minutes.
-Cook pasta 2-3 minutes before ‘al dente’ (see package for cooking time).
-Strain the pasta and turn the sauce to medium heat.
+Add pasta to water, stirring every few minutes.
+Cook pasta until 3 minutes before 'al dente' (see package for cooking time).
+Reserve 2 cups pasta water then drain the pasta and turn the sauce to medium heat.

-- Add the pasta to the sauce.
+Add a splash of pasta water to sauce.
+Stir.
+Then add the pasta to the sauce.
 Turn heat up to high and stir.
-Continue stirring clockwise or counterclockwise (choose one) for 2 minutes.
+Continue stirring clockwise or counterclockwise (choose one) for 3 minutes.
+Add more pasta water as sauce thickens and dries out.

-- Plate pasta immediately.
-Finish with a drizzle of extra virgin olive oil, basil, and more optional grated parmigiano reggiano.
+Plate pasta immediately.
+Finish with a drizzle of extra virgin olive oil.